How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 The Kinky Love Languages: Physical Touch

 It’s time for the penultimate “Kinky Love Languages” post, in which I explore the five love languages and ways that they can relate to kinky relationships.
-Today we’re exploring the love language of physical touch.
+Today we’re exploring some physical touch love language ideas and how you can make this language work for you.

 When people think of the love language of physical touch, they often think of sex first.
-And, yes, sex is part of this language for sure.
+And, yes, sex is part of this language for many people.
 But it’s far from the only part.
-A person whose love language is physical touch is likely to highly value things like cuddling, holding hands, hugs, kisses, and even an arm around their shoulder.
+A person whose love language is physical touch is likely to value things like cuddling, holding hands, hugs, and kisses.
+Even small gestures like an arm around their shoulder as you watch TV or a gentle, affectionate touch as you pass each other can mean a lot.

-A submissive who speaks the love language of physical touch is likely to highly value the physical aspects of BDSM.
-Think the thud of a flogger across their back, the feeling of rope tightening against their skin, the raw intimacy of a spanking, the feeling of your hand in their hair.
-If your submissive speaks this language, it’s more important than ever to make plenty of time for close, physical, intimate kinky play.
+A submissive who speaks the love language of touch is likely to place high value on the physical aspects of BDSM.
+Think the thud of a flogger across their back, the feeling of rope tightening against their skin, the raw intimacy of a spanking, the feeling of your hand in their hair, or the sensation of your teeth nibbling their neck.

-For a submissive who experiences love through physical touch, your touch can be its own reward.
-Caress their cheek when you tell them they’re a good girl or good boy.
+For a submissive who experiences love through physicality, the touch of their Dominant can be its own reward.
+Caress their cheek when you tell them you’re pleased with them.
 Give them a few swats on the ass before bed.
 Stroke their hair.
 If you want to reinforce certain behaviours or just make your submissive feel loved, give them plenty of physical affection.
-Touch them lovingly, easily and often.
+Touch them lovingly, easily, and often.

-Many submissives want to feel taken care of.
-You can incorporate physical touch into the way you care for your sub.
-This could include things like washing or brushing their hair for them, helping them with things like shaving, or even – something I’ve occasionally found super hot – feeding them from your hand.
+Many submissives want to feel taken care of by a Dominant.
+You can incorporate physical touch into the ways you care for your sub by, for example, washing or brushing their hair, helping them with personal care activities like shaving, or even feeding them from your hand.

-If your Dominant’s love language is physical touch, you have so many opportunities to bring this into your service to them.
-Learning to give a really good back massage or foot rub can be a wonderful gift for your Dom.
-You could also include physical closeness by doing intimate tasks for them such as painting their nails, styling their hair, or washing their back.
+Learning to give a really good back massage or foot rub can be a wonderful gift for your Dominant who loves physical touch.
+You could also include physical closeness by doing intimate and body-based tasks for them such as painting their nails, styling their hair, shaving their legs, or washing their back.

-You can also show your submission through low-key physical affection.
+There are also many ways to demonstrate loving submission through physical affection.
 Try laying your head on their lap or shoulder, curling up close to them on the couch so they can pet you, or kissing whichever parts of their body they like to have kissed.
-(I used to show submission to a former Dominant by kissing their feet.
-Super hot if that’s your thing!)

-Physical touch is probably the hardest language to meet if you’re in a long distance relationship.
-There are still things you can do, though!
+Physical touch is probably the hardest love language to meet if you’re in a long distance relationship.
+There are still things you can do if you get creative.
 Give your partner a soft toy to hug.
 Give them a shirt that smells like you to sleep with.
 Invest in some really good app-controlled sex toys so you can touch them sexually by proxy.
 But realistically, if one or both of you feels strongly connected to the love language of physical touch, you’re going to need to make an effort to see each other in person as often as you can.

 The Kinky Love Languages: Quality Time

 This is the third in a series of five posts covering the five love languages as applied to kink and BDSM.
 If you don’t know your love language, take the quiz linked above to find out!
-Today, we’re talking the love language of Quality Time!
+Today we’re talking the love language of “quality time”, with some kinky date ideas and other ways to make the most of this love language in your D/s relationship.

-One obvious, and super fun, way to love your submissive whose love language is quality time is to plan and carry out a fun kinky night with them!
-This might mean staying in and getting your kink on in your bedroom, or it might mean taking them out to a fetish club, kinky event or play party.
+If your submissive loves quality time, a kinky date night is always a great idea.
+This might mean staying in and getting your kink on in your bedroom, or it might mean taking them out to a fetish club, kinky event, or play party.

 Not all your quality time together has to be active play time, of course.
-Snuggling on the couch can be just as meaningful as a full scene, and can show your submissive that you love them as a person and partner, and not only as a kinky plaything.
-Of course, if you want to make a low-key date night kinky, you could always order your sub to wear a butt plug throughout the movie or edge three times before you take them out to dinner…
+Even in a D/s relationship, snuggling on the couch is lovely.
+Non-scene connective time can show your submissive that you love them as a person and partner, not just as a kinky plaything.

-If your Dominant likes surprises, tell them you’re taking them on an adventure – and maybe the barest bones info on what to wear or pack – and do all the planning to make something cool happen for the two of you.
-You can easily view making plans and taking them somewhere that will make their eyes light up as an act of service.
+If your Dominant likes surprises, tell them you’re taking them on an adventure.
+If necessary, give them some bare-bones information on what to wear or pack, then do all the planning to make something cool happen for the two of you.
+You can easily view making plans that will make their eyes light up as an act of service.
 If they’re not a fan of surprises, ask their permission to treat them to a date night/day/weekend doing any activity they want to do.

 Another possibility for your Dominant is to give them the gift of you, completely available with no interruptions, for a period of time to have their kinky fun with.
 “I sent the kids to a babysitter, my phone is off, dinner is taken care of... and I’m all yours for the whole night!”
 What a yummy and wonderful gift.

-Regardless of dynamic and role, quality time is key to all relationships and this is especially true if this is one of your main love-languages.
-Whether you’re a Dom or a sub, the best gift you can give to someone whose love-language is quality time is an evening, day or weekend of your undivided attention where you can do fun things together and enjoy being in each others’ company.
+Regardless of dynamic and role, quality time is key to all relationships.
+This is especially true if it’s one of your main love languages.
+Whether you’re a Dominant or a submissive, the best gift you can give to a partner with this love language is an evening, day, or weekend of your undivided attention.
+Time where you can relax, do fun things together, and enjoy being in each other’s company are crucial.
+If you don’t live together, this can include remote time.

-Planning quality time is also a part of this love-language.
-This might be sexting about all the kinky things you’re going to do when you’re next together, or it might be looking through a brochure and deciding where you want to go on holiday – or anything in between.
-Having plans to look forward to can be an amazing boost for your relationship and can make you both feel loved, valued and wanted.
+Planning quality time is also a part of this love language.
+This might be coming up with kinky date ideas together, sexting about all the things you’re going to do next time you have chance to play, or looking at travel guides together to decide where you want to go on holiday.
+Having plans to look forward to can be an amazing boost for your relationship and can make people with the quality time love language feel loved and seen.

 If you’re enjoying this series, you can show your appreciation by buying me a coffee.